Opetushallitus/opiskelijavalinnat-utils/httpclient/README.md

 1. Resolve url.
 Url is resolved from OphProperties instances and koulutusId is filled in to the url.
 2. Make the request.
 Request is made with header: Accept: application/json
 3. Verify that response code is 200 and Content-Type matches Accept
-4. Handle the response with a handler.
+4. Handle the response with a OphHttpResponseHandler instance or lambda.
+The handler gets an instance of OphHttpResponse which provides methods related to the response.
-5. Connection is released after handler is finished.
+5. Connection and any related resources are released after handler is finished.

     Koulutus koulutus = client.get("tarjonta-service.koulutus", koulutusId).expectStatus(200).accept(JSON).